tdwg/process/review_manager.md

 | *DE: Do we **need** to describe file formats?
 See proposed deletion as striketrough above.* |
 | **Done?** |

 B\.
-The Author has placed the submission in the correct Standards category
+The Author has placed the submission in the correct standards category
 - Technical Specification,
 - Applicability Statement or
 - Best Current Practice.